Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

     	#self.query_button.configure(command=self.sendQuery)
 ```

 We should also add a `Label` object underneath the query button that displays the status of our query after it is sent.
-By default we'll leave the query status as an empty string.
+By default we'll set the query status as an empty string.
 After completing our query panel code, our `App` class will look like this:

 ```python
 class App(object):